WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 long enough, any single machine will run out of space.
 The same statement holds true for a multi-machine system.

-## Solution 1b: Add more machines to add more queue space

-If your application is in a "cloud" computing environment where it's possible to add more machines (or virtual machines or containers, etc.), and if your application can take advantage of more machines, then adding more machines will probably give you more queue space.

-If you are lucky that both significant "if" conditions are true, then you still have a problem.
-A finite set of computers with finite storage space each is still a finite total sum of storage space.
-Having more queue space simply delays the inevitable time when your queues are become full.

-## Solution 2a: Increase the Departure Rate
+## Solution 2: Increase the Departure Rate

-There are two variations of this

-What's the difference between this solution and solution #1?
-Complexity.
+There are two significant techniques to increase the departure rate: increase service throughput or decrease service latency.
+These two strategies are commonly called "horizontal scaling" and "load shedding", respectively.

+### Solution 2a: horizontal scaling (a.k.a. "make your cluster bigger")

-a.
-Add more more queue space (RAM, NVRAM, disk, etc.)
+Sometimes, it is possible to add more space (RAM, NVRAM, disk, etc.) or CPU/GPU/network capacity to a single machine, but it isn't common.
-   * Typically by adding more machines to a distributed system
-   * In some cases, adding a new storage device is feasible, e.g., adding a new Elastic Block Store (EBS) device to an Amazon cloud virtual machine.
-b.
-Add more computing capacity (CPU, GPU, network I/O processors, etc.) to the system.
-   * Increasing computing capacity will increase the Departure Rate of the system (we hope!).
-   * If you add entire new machines (or virtual machines or containers), then you are probably also adding more queue space.

-Quickly adding more computing resources to a single machine is not common.
-Most standalone computers cannot easily add a new CPU or a new disk drive while it is running.
+It's usually far easier to add additional machines.
+Or add virtual machines (VMs).
+Or add containers.
+Or add new-technology-of-the-year.
+"Horizontal scaling" is the usual name for this technique.

 For cloud computing systems such as Amazon Web Services (AWS), Google Compute Engine (GCE), Azure Compute, and many others, adding capacity is indeed feasible.
-They have APIs that include (some type of) "Add More".
-For a fewservices, it's that easy.
-For many others, it is not that easy.

-Adding more capacity to the system can help in the future, but the extra capacity cannot help your overloaded system *right now*.
+They have APIs that include (some kind of) "Add More, Just Click Here!".
+Adding more capacity to the system is fantastic the future, but the extra capacity cannot help your overloaded system *right now*.

 * Adding extra capacity may be impossible or difficult
 * Adding extra capacity may be expensive
-* Time latency before extra capacity is available
+* Waiting an long time before extra capacity is available
-* Overhead of adding extra capacity may *reduce* capacity of existing system before and/or during the transition time.
+* Overhead of adding extra capacity may *reduce* capacity of existing system during the transition time.

-Even if your computing service provide can add services quickly, your application may not be designed to use the new capacity immediately.
-So you can still have an overloaded system.
-Bummer.
+  (Frequently, this is your service & application's problem instead of your data center/hosting/compute platform's problem.)

-## Solution 3: Load shedding
+### Solution 2b: Load shedding

-This is another method of changing the `Arrival Rate > Departure Rate`
-equation: we "shed" load (or "drop" or "ignore" or "degrade service") to increase the `Departure Rate` side of the equation.
+This is another way to increase the `Departure Rate` side of our service equation.
 These strategies include:

 * Drop the request/query/packet.
 Literally, do nothing.
 * Choose an alternatve computation that requires less time.